Ecommerce Website Design

 - Intuitiveness.
 In any website design, it should be crystal clear to your customers what is going to happen when they click on something and how it is they are going to go about accomplishing their objectives on the website.
 Use on-hover techniques to keep your design clean, yet explicative of what is going to happen when they click.
 Label links in a way that helps understand what the user should expect on that page of your website.
 Give your customers an experience that is pleasant, without surprises.
 Look at major ecommerce websites, and borrow techniques that seem consistent across many of them.
 This will most often be a safe bet to take.
 Major website companies test their designs over and over again to find what generates the best results.
 Some of their techniques can be borrowed for your website.

 - Easy Checkout.
 Create a checkout process that is as simple as can be.
 Fields should be easy to fill-out, not too close to each other.
 Pages should be clearly labeled and free of clutter.
-Look at some of the world’s most popular websites for ideas on what a good checkout process might look like.
+Look at some of our e-commerce websites for ideas on what a good checkout process might look like.

 Features of a Successful Ecommerce Website